Professional learning calendar

 Presenter: Deb Talbot

-Further details: Download flyer (pdf, 265KB) | webpage
+Further details: Download the flyer (pdf, 265KB) or visit the webpage

-Course enquiries: rachel.payne@sydney.edu.au
+Course enquiries: Contact rachel.payne@sydney.edu.au

 Cost: $770 per module

 Description: The Action Research modules have been designed to meet the needs of teachers seeking to learn about and conduct their own action research project in their local context.
 They are professional learning for teachers seeking to maintain the level of Proficient Teacher as described in the Australian Professional Standards for Teachers, as well as for teachers who wish to build an evidence base before applying to be recognised at the Highly Accomplished level.
 The Highly Accomplished Teacher level requires that teachers assemble evidence that they can support and assist less experienced colleagues with all aspects of professional knowledge, practice and professional engagement.
 Compiling evidence of these skills is a component of this course.
 Each module will provide 20 hours of professional development at the Highly Accomplished Teacher level, comprising 5 x two-hour workshops plus 10 hours of project time developing a portfolio and conducting a professional learning project.
-The module requires that participants must attend all online synchronous sessions and successfully complete all assigned task.
+The module requires that participants must attend all online synchronous sessions and successfully complete all assigned tasks.
 Completion of Action Research Module 1 is a prerequisite for enrolment in Action Research Module 2.

 Dates: Modules will be offered and delivered on demand upon enquiry.